rhdpin/lazyfetcher/README.md

 Writing stream to file: 343 MB (8.2 MB/s)
 ```
 ## Releases
-Windows releases contain only the app itself, so [.NET Core runtime](https://dotnet.microsoft.com/download/dotnet-core/3.0) needs to be installed.
+All release packages contain all needed files, so no additional installation of .NET Core runtime is needed.

-Ubuntu and Linux (ARMv7) releases have also the needed .NET Core binaries, so the size is bigger but no need to install .NET Core separately.
 After extracting the files on Linux, run `chmod +x LazyFetcher` to make the program executable.
 MacOS binaries are coming soon.